tsugtsug/DeepTech/README.md

 ## These are examples codes.

-- rx.ino is a file to recive a packet.
+- rx.ino is a file to recive a packet from another Arduino and send a packet to Serial Port(raspberry pi).

 - tx_with_sensor.ino is a file to send a packet.